beatricemagistro/Brexit/README.md

 # Brexit

-Beatrice Magistro, Steve Otterman, Larry Koster
+Beatrice Magistro, Steve Otterman, Larry Koster.
+510

 The first dataset is the Eurobarometer dataset: Eurobarometer 83.3 (May 2015) ZA5998